 After nearly two years of massive change for the global entertainment industry, we’re finally entering a period of relative stability.
 Numerous delays have seen movies pushed back again and again, but now that vaccine levels are high, and countries are starting to emerge from the COVID-induced fog, we finally have a clear view of the 2022 Australian movie release schedule.

-Over the last few months, many of the films scheduled for the back end of 2021 (some even from 2020) have been pushed way back into 2022.
-But, we’ve got a pretty solid idea of what 2022 will look like (as far as movies are concerned), so we’ve compiled a little list for you.
+Over the last few months, many of the films that were scheduled for the back end of 2021 (some even from 2020) have been pushed way back into this year.
+But, we’ve got a pretty solid idea of what this year will look like (as far as movies are concerned), so we’ve compiled a little list for you.

-From Morbius to Avatar 2 and everything in between, here’s every major sci-fi, fantasy, thriller, horror – basically every flick on the 2022 Australian movie release schedule the team at Gizmodo Australia can’t wait to see.
+From Fantastic Beasts to Avatar 2 and everything in between, here’s every major sci-fi, fantasy, thriller, horror – basically every flick on the 2022 Australian movie release schedule the team at Gizmodo Australia can’t wait to see.

 Table of Contents

 You can either click through to each month or scroll to see all the movies hitting cinemas in Australia this year.

 These flicks are no longer showing at cinemas, but we thought we’d keep this bunch here in case you’re yet to see them and, frankly, need a reminder that they still exist.